 - generally offers the minimum functionality needed by participants so they don’t need to wade through functions they’ll never use;

-- offers high quality video and audio so that the replacement of high quality in-person viewing and hearing is as good as it possibly can be;
+- offers high quality video and audio so that the replacement of in-person viewing and hearing is as good as it possibly can be;

-- offers aesthetically-pleasing and easy-to-navigate online materials, which might include an LMS that suits the subject matter and the intended audience.
+- offers aesthetically-pleasing and easy-to-navigate online materials, which might include a Learning Management System (LMS – online platform for materials) that suits the subject matter and the intended audience.

 In addition, it’s important that the teacher has a reliable and updated computer and that their internet connectivity is fast.
-Dial-up internet connections probably won’t make the cut, nor will internet connectivity that is so variable that the teacher and participants notice audio and/or video delays.
-It’s more important for teachers to have high quality internet connections than it is for participants.
-For some teachers, this will mean investing in better internet connectivity services.
+Internet connectivity that is so variable that the teacher and participants notice audio and/or video delays will affect how safe participants feel.
+It’s important for teachers to have high quality internet connections so for some teachers, this will mean investing in better internet connectivity services.

 Some other notes about using technology:

-- Using a good quality headset microphone is usually preferable to using a speaker and microphone built in to a computer.
+- Using a good quality headset microphone or table-top microphone is usually preferable to using the microphone built in to a computer.
 Generally audio is of a higher quality when the microphone is close to the mouth of the speaker.

 - Using a microphone that is connected to a computer via a cable, rather than Bluetooth, offers better quality audio.

-- Connecting via a cable to a router usually offers quicker internet connectivity than using Wi-Fi.
+- Connecting via a cable to a router can offer quicker internet connectivity than using Wi-Fi.